 Do the workshops need to be taken in any order?

-Students can enter the Rolf Movement Certification Integrative Studies Program at any point in the rotation of offered courses.
+Students can enter the Rolf Movement Certification Program at any point in the rotation of offered courses.
 Each course deepens one’s immersion in the work, and leads to a clearer understanding of a model that contrasts markedly with conventional thinking about body function.
-The learning is recursive in nature, rather than linear: the process mimics learning to live in a foreign culture more than it does acquisition of skills.
-A faculty advisor interviews each student as they move through their chosen progression of courses to assist in seeing how the various topics are building integrated embodiment of the work.
+The learning is recursive in nature, rather than linear: the process mimics learning to live in a foreign culture more than it does only the acquisition of skills.
+Each student as they move through their chosen progression of courses consults with his/her instructors to see how the various topics are building integrated embodiment of the work.
 The open, flexible format allows students to find their own continuity within the program.
 This may include receiving credit for approved courses taken in regions outside the U.S.

 How much does it cost?

-Tuition for 30 Rolf Movement continuing education credits is $3750, plus an advising fee of $325 which includes approximately three hours of contact time (additional advising time is available at $100/hr).
+Tuition for 30 Rolf Movement credits ranges from $4500 to $6000 depending on location of classes and number of instructors.
 The non-refundable administrative fee for tracking and processing is $150.

 Rolf Movement Integration Certification Prerequisites

-To certify in Rolf Movement Integration, one must be a Certified Rolfer and a member in good standing.
-There may be opportunities for students who have completed Embodiment of Structural Integration and Rolf Movement Integration to train for their Rolf Movement Certification.
-Consult with Rolf Institute staff for more information.
+To certify in Rolf Movement Integration, one must be a Certified Rolfer and a RISI member in good standing.
+There may be opportunities for students who have completed Phase II: Embodiment of Rolfing® Structural Integration & Rolf Movement® Integration to begin coursework training for their Rolf Movement Certification.
+However, students can only complete certification after graduating as a Rolfer.